-(1) The Municipal Council must have a minimum of 11 meetings in a calendar year.

-- (2) The Speaker must decide where and when the Council meets, but if a majority of the Councillors request the Speaker in writing to convene a meeting of the Council to debate any matter, the Speaker must convene a meeting at the time set out in the request in accordance with section 29(1) of the Act. - (3) The meetings referred to in terms of sub-rule (1) must be ordinary meetings at which the order of business must be as stated in rule 12. - (4) A separate special meeting of Council must be called to approve the annual budget. - (5) An urgent meeting may be called by the Speaker after consulting with the Mayor where there is any urgent matter that Council is required to consider before the next ordinary meeting. - (6) A special meeting may be called by the Speaker to debate any special issue, or to allow special guests to address Council.
+- (1) The Municipal Council must have a minimum of 4 meetings in a calendar year. - [sub-rule (1) substituted by section 2(a) of the Amendment By-law, 2022] - (2) The Speaker must decide where and when the Council meets, including whether such meeting is to be held in person or through a virtual platform, but if a majority of the Councillors request the Speaker in writing to convene a meeting of the Council to debate any matter, the Speaker must convene a meeting at the time set out in the request in accordance with section 29(1) of the Act. - [sub-rule (2) substituted by section 2(b) of the Amendment By-law, 2022] - (3) The meetings referred to in terms of sub-rule (1) must be ordinary meetings at which the order of business must be as stated in rule 12. - (4) A separate special meeting of Council must be called to approve the annual budget. - (5) An urgent meeting may be called by the Speaker after consulting with the Mayor where there is any urgent matter that Council is required to consider before the next ordinary meeting. - (6) A special meeting may be called by the Speaker to debate any special issue, or to allow special guests to address Council. - (7) Prior to the Municipal Council going into recess for the purpose of preparing for the Local Government Elections, the Municipal Council must pass a resolution- - (a) giving effect to such period of recess; and - (b) declaring the Council to be dissolved on the day immediately before the date of the Local Government Election. - [sub-rule (7) inserted by section 4 of the Amendment By-law, 2017] - (8) The newly elected Municipal Council shall be competent to hear any matters placed on the previous Council's agenda that were not dealt with by the previous Municipal Council prior to its dissolution. - [sub-rule (8) inserted by section 4 of the Amendment By-law, 2017]